kartik-v/yii2-grid/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Translation

 ## Changes
-The following changes were made
+The following changes were made (this change is also documented in the [change log](https://github.com/kartik-v/yii2-grid/blob/master/CHANGE.md)):

 -
 -